 Operators are required to register each individual rental business with Treasury prior to renting or offering to rent a room(s) (AMC 12.20.030).
 Operators have an obligation under AMC 12.20, otherwise referred to as a fiduciary duty, to timely collect, safeguard, and remit all room taxes due to the Municipality (AMC 12.20.035 & .040; see also AMC 8.15.060 & .010).

-On June 21, 2016, the Anchorage Assembly unanimously approved AO 2016-66 As Amended, which newly defines a "hosting platform."
+On August 20, 2019, the Anchorage Assembly unanimously approve AO 2019-99(S) As Amended, which describes the requirements for a "hosting platform."
 Hosting platforms, such as Airbnb, VRBO and others, that facilitate short-term room rental transactions by connecting potential hosts and guests while also collecting money from guests.

 - AO 2019-99(S) only applies to hosting platforms that receive payment including the tax on behalf of the operator.

-- The ordinance does not apply to hosting platforms that have not agreed to voluntarily collect and remit room tax to the Municipality on behalf of the operator.
+- The ordinance requires hosting platforms that receive payment including tax to register withe the Municipality, collect, and remit tax on behalf of the operator to the Municipality.

 - An operator who exclusively uses one or more registered hosting platforms to rent rooms will no longer have to separately register with Treasury to collect, safeguard, and remit room tax associated with registered hosting platform bookings.

-Airbnb entered into an agreement with MOA to charge, report and remit the room tax on behalf of its hosts effective August 1, 2016.
-For rental transactions initiated on or after August 1, 2016, operators offering and renting rooms exclusively through the Airbnb hosting platform will no longer have the responsibility of separately registering with Treasury, or for collecting and remitting room taxes on the transactions processed through Airbnb.
-Operators who also offer and rent rooms via other methods will be able to deduct gross rents for Airbnb transactions from total gross rents on the tax return.
+For rental transactions initiated on or after November 1, 2019, operators offering and renting rooms through the VRBO.com or HomeAway.com hosting platform will no longer have the responsibility of separately registering with the Treasury Division, or for collecting and remitting room taxes on the transactions processed through VRBO.com or HomeAway.com.
+Operators who also offer and rent rooms via other methods will be able to deduct gross rents for any registered hosting platform transactions from total gross rents on the tax return.
 This same rule applies to all future registered hosting platforms.

 - An operator must complete Treasury's application for a Certificate of Registration prior to renting or offering rooms for rent on a short-term basis (less than 30 consecutive days).
 Form is located below.